DimitriPalmer22/Relapse-Code-Documentation/_temp/02-02 UI Scenes Rework.md

 ### Creating a Reset Collider
 - Create a trigger collider
+- Put the "LevelCheckpointReset" script on it
+- Adjust the collider how you please

 - ***FOR THE LOVE OF GOD, PLEASE PUT ALL OF YOUR TRIGGER COLLIDERS ON THE "NonPhysical" LAYER***

+## If Your Level Has the OLD System in it
+You do not need to completely delete your old checkpoints if you don't want to.
+You can transfer these to the new system by:
+1. Select ALL of the colliders with the